A Fantasy Author's Adventures in Fiction & Life

 Be sure to fill in your bio so we know you’re not a bot.
 If you can find space, consider including alt text for your cover photo, as Bsky doesn’t have that option on the cover image itself (yet).
 Cover photos don’t tend to crop well.
 I ended up shrinking my book covers on a larger background image on Canva and uploading to Bsky multiple times, using trial and error to get this fit.

 You’ll note my bio gets personal.
 I’m openly nonbinary, neurodiverse and chronically ill, and happy to present publicly as such and to discuss all three to raise awareness.
 Don’t feel you owe anyone this information.
-But do consider including your traits, interests etc —things you will post about, that will help your people recognise you as their people.
+But do consider including your interests etc —things you will post about, that will help your people recognise you as their people.

 Pinned Posts